How Better Technology Can Help Your Hotel Staff

 Technology Can Help Your Staff Be Better

 You hired your staff for their people skills, not their ability to enter data into a computer.
-But even in today’s high tech world, they still spend time on menial tasks that would be better handled by a computer.
+But even in today’s high-tech world, they still spend time on menial tasks that would be better handled by a computer.
+Your hotel staff must create and nurture personal relationships with guests through meaningful face-to-face interactions.

-Technology can change all that by expediting the simple, repetitive tasks that computers are best at, enabling your staff to put their energy to better use making sure your guests have the best experience they can have.
+Technology can change all that by expediting the simple, repetitive tasks that computers are best at, enabling your staff to put their energy to better use, and making sure your guests have the best experience they can have.